Expressive Arts Program

 At Sunrise Christian School Naracoorte, we place a very high value on integrating with our community, both to be a blessing to others and to give our students the opportunity to grow alongside others.
 You will find us at the Naracoorte Field Day and regularly making visits to local aged care facilities to present concerts and spend time with the members.
 As a School, we also aim to develop relationships and help others in need, whether it be through providing a helping hand or a fundraiser to support financial difficulties.

 We also warmly welcome the involvement of parents and families in our school community.
 This may be through regular participation in school programmes, helping out at key events, or by taking part in parent groups.

-Each year, our Grade 6 students have the opportunity to travel to Canberra with other students from the Sunrise Christian School community.
+In previous years, our Grade 6 students have had the opportunity to travel to Canberra with other students from the Sunrise Christian School community.
 On this investigative camp students get the chance to learn about our nation’s capital and politics.
 It is a very significant camp that comes at a time where students are preparing to enter middle school.